-, Metering Point The point at which electricity that is exported to or imported from the licensee's Distribution System is measured, is deemed to be measured, or is intended to be measured and which is registered pursuant to the provisions of the REC.
-For the purposes of this statement, GSPs are not 'Metering Points'.
-Meter Point Administration Number (MPAN) A number relating to a Metering Point under the REC.
-Metering System Particular commissioned metering equipment installed for the purposes of measuring the quantities of exports and/or imports at the exit point or entry point.
+Term Definition Metering System Particular commissioned metering equipment installed for the purposes of measuring the quantities of exports and/or imports at the exit point or entry point.
 Metering System Identifier (MSID) MSID is a term used throughout the BSC and its subsidiary documents and has the same meaning as MPAN as used under the REC.
+Migrated MPANs Migration refers to the process by which MPANs are migrated from the legacy arrangements to the new MHHS arrangements.
 Nested Networks This refers to a situation where there is more than one level of Embedded Network and therefore nested Distribution Systems between LDNOs (e.g. host DNO→primary nested DNO→ secondary nested DNO→customer).
-Non-Final Demand Site As defined in DCUSA Schedule 32.
+Non-Final Demand (NFD) Site As defined in DCUSA Schedule 32.
+Non-Migrated MPANs This refers to the status when an MPAN is on the legacy arrangements and before migrating under MHHS.
 Ofgem Office of Gas and Electricity Markets - Ofgem is governed by GEMA and is responsible for the regulation of the distribution companies.
 Profile Class (PC) A categorisation applied to NHH MPANs and used in settlement to group customers with similar consumption patterns to enable the calculation of consumption profiles.
-Retail Energy Code (REC) A code that consolidates the switching arrangements historically set out in the Master Registration Agreement (MRA) and the Supply Point Administration Agreement (SPAA) (for gas) into one dual-fuel code.
-Provides a governance mechanism to manage the processes established between electricity suppliers and distribution companies to enable electricity suppliers to transfer customers.
-It includes terms for the provision of Metering Point Administration Services (MPAS) Registrations.